2.5 Rape Without Compassion & Overkill Become the Norm

-Uzza: Many of Allah's revelation pertaining to how women and girls must behave and dress were received after Muhammad had accumulated at least a dozen wives, and began experiencing wife management difficulties, especially with his teenaged acquisitions who did not shy away from making fun of a husband who could have been their grandfather.
+Uzza: No. Many of Allah's revelation pertaining to how women and girls must dress and behave were received after Muhammad had accumulated perhaps a dozen wives and began experiencing wife management difficulties, especially with his teenaged acquisitions, for example Aisha.

-Gerry: So, what many Muslim women who don't abide by the Islamic dress code have said is true, it was meant for the Prophet's wives, not females in general.
+Gerry: Then, what many Muslim women who don't abide by the Islamic dress code have said is true, it was meant for the Prophet's wives, not females in general.

-Uzza: Remember, Muhammad was not the only one who enjoyed being surrounded by a bevy of wives, concubines and slave-girls.
-The solution to Muhammad's wife management problems, putting the fear of God into them, became a solution for every hoarder of females, and a cheap solution at that, getting the women to police themselves.
+Uzza: Some of them for sure, but, remember, Muhammad was not the only one who enjoyed being surrounded by a bevy of wives, concubines and slave-girls.
+The solution to Muhammad's wife management problems, putting the fear of God into them , became a solution for every hoarder of females, and a cheap solution at that, getting the women to police themselves.

-Gerry: When women say that the veil is a way for a man to control them it is correct and it has nothing to do with piety.
+Gerry: When women say that the veil is another way for men to control them, they are correct.
+It has nothing to do with piety.

 Uzza: I would not go that far.
-Allah's solution to Muhammad's wife problem did what the Indians have not managed to do, and that is to protect women from being gang-raped by young men whose lust they have aroused by the way they dress and who see rape as the only way they will ever experience what it is like to be inside.
+Allah's solution to Muhammad's wife managment problem did what the Indians have not managed to do, and that is to protect women from being gang-raped by young men whose lust they have aroused and who see rape as the only way they will ever experience what it is like to be inside a woman.